27 Mar CHELSEA DESIGN WEEK 2017

 Image: Cole & Son, Matrinah Ardmore collection

-For a Georgian property I would use the Matrinah and Ardmore Cameos designs, which have a more classic feel to them, in a powder room or cloakroom to add interest.
+For a Georgian interior design scheme, I would use the Matrinah and Ardmore Cameos designs, which have a more classic feel to them, in a powder room or cloakroom to add interest.
 The Savuti print could be used as a modern day chinoiserie in a guest bedroom and Narina has an Art Deco feel that could work beautifully in a dressing room or cloakroom.

 Image: GP & Baker, Historic Royal Palaces Collection